 TEENPRENEUR AWARD NOMINEES

-This award recognizes entrepreneurs, age 19 or under, committed to the tradition of black business achievement.
+This award recognizes entrepreneurs, age 19 or younger, committed to the tradition of Black business achievement.

 Founder/CEO: Leanna Archer

 Location: Central Islip, New York

 Launched in 2005, Leanna’s Inc. manufactures a line of natural hair products.
 With only word-of-mouth marketing and little advertising, the homegrown hair company experienced revenue growth for three consecutive years.
 The line of moisturizers, conditioners and hair treatments start at $10.
 The 15-year-old’s products, which generated $175,000 in sales, can be found in beauty supply stores in New York, New Jersey and Florida.

 Type of business: Custom designed, handcrafted jewelry manufacturer

 Location: New Orleans

 After discovering a latent love of handcrafted jewelry during an emergency trip to the orthodontist, Bridgeja’ Baker, 13, developed a signature line of custom jewelry.
 Made from sterling silver, gold, gemstones, pearls or Swarovski crystals, Creative Jewelry by Bidgeia’ specializes in one-of-a-kind “center of attractionâ€ pieces.
 For 2010, the company generated $10,000 in revenues.
 With nearly 30 beading classes under her belt, Baker, who started the business in December 2008, looks to create one-of-a-kind pieces specifically for fashonistas and middle to upper-class women.